 Starting in the late 1980s, Mazlish began to explore present-day globalization from an historical and interdisciplinary perspective.
 Out of this endeavor has come, among other things, The New Global History initiative.
 This initiative has mounted, for example, a number of international conferences.
 The first was held in Bellagio , Italy , 1991 with one result being a volume Conceptualizing Global History, ed. by Bruce Mazlish & Ralph Buultjens; the Introduction was written by the lead editor.
 Published by Westview Press in 1993, the volume serves as the first in a series, subsequently published by The New Global History Press (with many of the following volumes co-ed. by Mazlish).
 For details on the first and subsequent conferences and volumes see the web site www.newglobalhistory.org.

 Others of his writings on globalization are The Global History Reader (Routledge, 2005), ed. by Mazlish and Akira Iriye (this book resulted from a course co-taught at Harvard by the two editors), and The New Global History (Routledge, 2006).
-Related to these works is Civilization and Its Contents (Stanford, 2004), as well as writings on world history, such as the chapter “Terms” in the Palgrave Advances in World Histories, ed.
+Related to these works is Civilization and Its Contents (Stanford, 2004) which has been translated into Chinese and Arabic, as well as writings on world history, such as the chapter “Terms” in the Palgrave Advances in World Histories, ed.
 Marnie Hughes-Warrington (Palgrave 2005).
 His more recent publications include The Idea of Humanity in a Global Era (Palgrave Macmillan, 2009); "The Joy of War and the Future of Humanity" in New Global Studies (2010); "American Exceptionalism,” a post in Historically Speaking, January 27, 2011; “Ruptures in History,” Historically Speaking (June 2011); “Social Bonding, Globalization, and Humanity,” New Global Studies (electronic journal), Ms. 1148, 2011.
 Abstract + 1-8; "From the Sentiment of Humanity to the Concept of Humanity," in Historically Speaking (June 2012); and “Philosophy of History, Kissinger, and the Future,” Rivista di Politica (April 2012).
 His most recent book, Reflections on the Modern and the Global (Transaction Publishers, 2013), is also available as a Google eBook.

 In addition to his writing and teaching, Mazlish has served on the Board of Trustees of the Toynbee Prize Foundation, 1992-2007 (serving as President from 1997-2006), on the Scholars Council for the Kluge Prize of the Library of Congress, 2000-2003, and on the governing board of the Rockefeller Archives Center, 1999-2005.